operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--enable-delve` bool - starts the operator locally and enables the delve debugger listening on port 2345
 * `--go-ldflags` string - Set Go linker options
 * `--kubeconfig` string - The file path to Kubernetes configuration file; defaults to $HOME/.kube/config
-* `--namespace` string - The namespace where the operator watches for changes. (default "default")
+* `--watch-namespace` string - The namespace where the operator watches for changes. (default "default"). set to `""` to watch All-Namepsaces
 * `--operator-flags` string - Flags that the local operator may need.
 * `-h, --help` - help for local